 YES, don’t worry, it is – as long the passports are obsolete!

 “The retention of title extends only to passports and identity cards of the Federal Republic of Germany.
 The passports and identity cards pattern from before 1945 and the former German Democratic Republic (GDR – East Germany) are very different from the current one.
 Those “historical” documents are therefore NOT protected.”

-Documents presented on this website are obsolete and for research, education & collection purposes only!
+Documents presented on this website are obsolete and only for research, education & collection purposes!
 I do NOT buy or sell any biometric passports!
-To sell or purchase current / valid passports is illegal!
+Selling/purchasing current and valid passports is illegal!
 Tom Topol passport expert